Marti113/marti113.github.io/index.md

 ---
 Welcome to my website!

 I've been programming as a hobby since 2016.
 In 2018, I decided to round out my studies with CS classes at City College SF.
+I was recently accepted into Georgia Tech's MS Computer Science program.
+It is a part time program I plan to do in conjuction with a full time SE job.

 My previous professional experience is mostly in the Non-Profit sector.
 At my last Non-Profit, The Night Ministry, I worked with homeless youth in Chicago.
 These kids had limited options for future careers.